-However, staying fit means seniors can continue with their daily activities and remain somewhat independent, noted a report from the National Institute of Health’s SeniorHealth program.
-Exercise helps seniors with balance, endurance, flexibility and strength and it is a good idea to be active most days of the week to safeguard health.
+However, staying fit means seniors can continue with their daily activities and remain somewhat independent.
+Exercise helps seniors with balance, endurance, flexibility, and strength, and it is a good idea to be active most days of the week to safeguard health.

-Whether it’s taking long walks in a nearby park or showing them how to do chair yoga, here are 10 creative ways to inspire seniors to stay active.
+Whether it’s taking long walks in a nearby park or trying chair yoga, here are 10 creative ways to inspire seniors to stay active.

-You and your senior likely know many pet owners.
-You can do a good deed while improving health by offering to take friends’ dogs for walks when their humans are sick or recovering from an operation or injury.
+You and your senior loved one likely know many pet owners.
+You can do a good deed while improving health by offering to take friends’ dogs for walks when their owners are sick or recovering from an operation or injury.
 Just 30 minutes of being physically active can do a lot of good.

-Video games developed a reputation for keeping kids glued to the couch, gorging on junk food and escaping from reality.
-However, advances in video game technology such as the Nintendo Wii now let people simulate playing a real-world game such as bowling, golfing or tossing a flying disc to a dog.
+Video games developed a reputation for keeping kids glued to the couch, gorging on junk food, and escaping reality.
+However, advances in video game technology such as the Nintendo Wii now let you simulate playing a real-world game such as bowling, golfing, or tossing a flying disc to a dog.
 When played together, this can also be an excellent socialization activity to do with family members or other older adults.

-The National Senior Games Association is a member of the United States Olympics Committee and organizes annual competitions in both Virginia and Washington, D.C.
-Your senior can participate in team sports such as basketball or volleyball or individual sports like shuffleboard, tennis or softball.
+The National Senior Games Association is a member of the United States Olympics Committee and organizes annual competitions in Virginia and Washington, D.C.
+Your senior can participate in team sports such as basketball, volleyball, or softball, or individual sports like shuffleboard or tennis.

-Going for a walk gives your senior plenty of fresh air and sunshine.
-Try mixing up the route, such as going to a park one day, an arboretum the next and a path alongside a lake.
-When the weather is bad, you can walk in circuits inside at your local mall with other seniors.
+Going for a walk lets your senior spend time getting plenty of fresh air and sunshine.
+Try mixing up the route, such as going to a park, an arboretum, and a local nature trail on rotating days.
+When the weather is bad, you can walk in circuits inside your local mall with other seniors.
 Spending time in nature can be good for both a senior’s mental health and physical health.

-From square dancing to ballroom and everything in between, going to dances is a great way to stay active while also engaging with people and making new friends.
+From square dancing, to ballroom, and everything in between, going to dances is a great way to maintain an active lifestyle while also engaging with people and making new friends.
 Enjoying a dance can motivate seniors to exercise more frequently so they can perform more dance moves.

-Yoga provides a number of health benefits, such as reducing arthritis pain and improving circulation and breathing.
-For sedentary seniors who may not be up for a full yoga session just yet, begin with chair yoga.
+Yoga provides several health benefits, such as reducing arthritis pain and improving circulation and breathing.
+For sedentary seniors who may not be up for a full yoga session, begin with chair yoga.
 Sitting while doing forward bends or warrior poses prevents seniors from falling or overexerting themselves.

-Sign up your senior at a nearby gym and consider becoming a member yourself so you can work out together.
+Sign your senior loved one up at a nearby gym and consider becoming a member yourself to work out together.
 Alternatively, visit your local senior center, where you can expect to find water aerobics and swimming classes for less stress on joints and muscles.